PotatoHD404/py-vercel/README.md

 ### Lambda environment limitations

 At the time of writing, Vercel runs on AWS Lambda.
-This has a number of implications on what libaries will be available to you, notably:
+This has a number of implications on what libraries will be available to you, notably:

 - PostgreSQL, so psycopg2 won't work out of the box
 - MySQL, so MySQL adapters won't work out of the box either